eman-NEMO/Note-Mood/README.md

 ## 📌 Deployment

-The backend hosting was deployed on a free tier which has now expired.
+Fron End deployed on vercel ,The backend hosting was deployed on a free tier which has now expired.
 However, you can view detailed screenshots and the full design experience above.